Engee documentation

 Yes

-# Filter ID: — filter of received messages at the OS level.
+# Filter ID: — filter received messages at the OS level

 Details

-To disable the filter and receive all messages, specify Filter ID: and Mask: as 0.
-Detailed description of the filter operation is given in the section Message filter in the CAN RX block.
+To disable the filter and receive all messages, set Filter ID: and Mask: how 0.
+A detailed description of the filter’s operation is given in the Message filter in the CAN RX block section.

 Default value